 The most difficult part about introducing new features is that change requires adaptation, which usually results in a dedicated effort on the part of the user.
-This added work can cause negative backlash if users feel the change is overwhelming or unfavorable.
+This added work can cause a negative backlash if users feel the change is overwhelming or unfavorable.

-We can all learn from the very public fumbles of huge companies like Spotify, Twitter and Instagram.
+We can all learn from the very public fumbles of huge companies like Spotify, Twitter, and Instagram.
 The innovation and potentially positive impact of their new features went unnoticed because of poorly planned and marketed introductions.
 In Twitter’s case, the lack of change management led the company to backtrack and remove its updated block feature when the public backlash demanded a return to the original version.

 So what steps can you take to make sure that when you go live with your updates, your users welcome them with enthusiasm?
 Develop an onboarding strategy that allows customers to take on changes and updates at their own pace, and provide them with the necessary support to do so.

 Here are a few key points to follow as you begin to tackle this endeavor:

 Ease customers into change

 Too much change too quickly can overwhelm your users and cause frustration and resistance.
 In order to ensure user adoption, make the transition as seamless as possible by implementing a strategic roll-out plan.